Heapy/komok/task.md

 To learn about OpenAPI 3.2 use @komok-tech/komok-tech-api-dsl/src/test/resources/doc.md and @komok-tech/komok-tech-api-dsl/src/test/resources/openapi-v3.2.0-json-schema.json

 Put code in :komok-tech:komok-tech-api-dsl module.
+The UI rendering code will go in :komok-tech:komok-tech-api-dsl-ui module (Phase 12).

 Let's first create OpenAPI 3.2 document model classes and write tests that would generate JSON files from them.
 Use com.networknt:json-schema-validator to validate generated JSON files against JSON Schema.